|

 Text: McClure pp. 199-200

-Notes: The opening page of Chapter 13 as it appears in manuscript and in Doubleday.
+Notes: If you know the location of this leaf, please contact me (I keep names/sources private upon request).
+This is the opening page of Chapter 13 as it appears in the manuscript and in the Doubleday edition.
 In The Strand Magazine, Chapter 12 was extended to include this entire page of text plus at least one more manuscript page.
-Preserved in the Karpeles Manuscript Library Museums, which were founded in 1983 by David Karpeles and Marsha Karpeles.
-See my facsimile checklist #114 for photo citations.
-(Last updated: 12/15/08)
+It is one of only three privately-owned Hound leaves with a chapter heading.
+Previously held in the Karpeles Manuscript Library Museums, which were founded in 1983 by David Karpeles and Marsha Karpeles.
+Sold at Heritage Auctions in 2021.
+See my facsimile checklist #114 for other photo citations.
+(Last updated: 11/6/21)

 Starts: flowed swiftly in upon them, but as we at last reached firmer